pearcej/complex/_sources/SmallWorldGraphs/Glossary.rst

 **Clustering:** A measure of the “cliquishness” of the graph.

-**Depth-First Search:** An algorithm for transversing or searching tree or graph data strucures.
+**Depth-First Search:** An algorithm for traversing or searching a tree or graph data structures.
 It starts at the root node and explores as far as possible along each branch before backtracking.

 **Degree:** The number of neighbors a node has.